|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 FOSSIL CARBON EMISSIONS IN CANADA:

-It is widely recognized that the largest sources of fossil carbon dioxide emissions to the atmosphere in Canada are vehicles, coal fueled electricity generators and natural gas fueled tar sands extraction plants.
-However, there are also substantial fossil carbon dioxide emissions to the atmosphere from processing of metal ores, from space and water heating systems, from concrete production and from long term degradation of asphalt, plastic resins and synthetic rubber.
+It is widely recognized that the largest sources of fossil carbon dioxide emissions to the atmosphere in Canada are: refineries, vehicles, heating systems, fossil fueled electricity generators and natural gas fueled tar sands extraction plants.
+However, there are also substantial fossil carbon dioxide emissions to the atmosphere from processing of metal ores, from concrete production and from long term degradation of asphalt, plastic resins and synthetic rubber.

 FOSSIL CARBON TAX:

 A fossil carbon tax should be applied at the point where the carbon is removed from the ground.
-Otherwise there are many ways to avoid the tax.
+Otherwise there are many ways for different parties to avoid the tax.
 For example, there are processes that use CO2 emissions from coal fueled electricity generators to produce liquid hydrocarbons.
-These processes reduce dependence on foreign oil but do not prevent carbon emissions to the atmosphere because somewhere downstream from the process the liquid hydrocarbons that are produced eventually convert to CO2.
+These processes reduce dependence on foreign oil but do not prevent carbon emissions to the atmosphere because somewhere downstream from the process the liquid hydrocarbons that are produced eventually convert to CO2 that is released to the atmosphere.

 COST OF ENERGY FROM NON-FOSSIL FUEL ELECTRICITY GENERATION: